lakmalnd/simple-vehicle-count-algorithm/README.md

 # Simple Vehicle Count - Counting Vehicles from a Stable Video (Drone)

-This is a simple algorithm that I have developed for my Applied Machine Vision class project (2019).
+This is a simple algorithm that I have developed for Applied Machine Vision class project (2019).
 Simple and fun idea, but it needs lots of improvement to make it operational.

 Basically this algorithm counts vehicles passing through a particular line.
 Here I use simple background extracting techniques (just with simple statistics) from a stable video which is very common and simple technique.